What we do

 - Gave a presentation at the 2018 Inclusion International World Congress.

-- For the first time Mencap's 2018 Annual Report will include a message from the Voices Council.
+- Our annual report will include a message from the Voices Council.

 - Some of the Voices Council have also been appointed as paid members of Mencap’s ‘Treat Me Well’ campaign and Inclusive Research steering groups.